French Chad: Local politics

 Until the early 1950s, political forces originating in France dominated the development of politics in Chad.
 Local elections were won largely by members of the Chadian Democratic Union (Union Démocratique Tchadienne or UDT), founded in 1946, which was associated with a political party in France, the Gaullist Rally of the French People.
-The UDT represented French commercial interests and a bloc of traditional leaders composed primarily of Muslim and Ouaddaïan nobility.
+The UDT represented French commercial interests and a bloc of traditional leaders, the latter composed primarily of Muslim and Ouaddaïan nobility.
 Chad's European community initiated the practice of using the civil service for partisan political ends; African civil servants who were identified with organizations opposed to the UDT soon found themselves dismissed or transferred to distant posts.
 For example, François Tombalbaye (later to become president) lost his job as a teacher and ended up making bricks by hand because of his union activities and his role in the opposition Chadian Progressive Party (Parti Progressiste Tchadien or PPT).

+Meanwhile, increased exploitation of cotton farmers led to tensions and violent outbursts against the chiefs who served as middlemen.
+In 1952, protests by farmers in Bébalem (in the aftermath of the disputed local elections which the French authorities announced had been won by the UDT) gave way to the Bébalem massacre carried out by the colonial authorities.